mmhen-h/Replication-Package-Gaming-Frequency-Performance-A-Mixed-Methods-Study-of-SE-Students/README.md

 - **Survey Instrument:** A PDF copy (```Gaming_Survey.pdf```) of the original Gaming Survey as delivered on Canvas, including all questions and multiple‑choice options exactly as presented to participants.

 ### Quantitative
-- **Quantitative Analysis Scripts:** R scripts used for statistical testing (ANOVA, Chi-square, and Spearman correlation) and the generation of descriptive visualizations.
+- **Quantitative Analysis Scripts:** Python scripts used for statistical testing (Chi-square, Logistic Regression, and Spearman Rank-Order correlation) and the generation of descriptive visualizations.

 ### Qualitative
 - **Qualitative Analysis Scripts:** Python scripts used for thematic code counting, including ```CountCodes.ipnyb``` for thematic counting, ```FrequencyFinding.ipnyb``` to count the number of low‑ and high‑frequency gamers across the manually coded cohorts, and ```GenerateAuditIndexes.ipnyb``` for selecting a random 25% sample of rows for manual verification.